Books with Characters in Their 20s

 When Rachel falls for her married professor, Dr. Fred Byrne, she plots to seduce him after a reading at her bookstore.
 However, Fred has other desires that launch a series of secrets and compromises that intertwine the fates of James, Rachel, Fred, and Fred’s glamorous, well-connected wife.

 Reviewers say this book is spicy and provocative, so consider whether that is something you enjoy in your reading before selecting this one.
 It’s also a strong character-driven literary read with more subtle happenings than page-turning plot points.
-However, it’s a great pick for those interested in stepping into a modern 20-something’s life in Ireland.
-The book is narrated by a 32-year old Rachel as she looks back on this period in her life.
+However, it’s a great pick for those interested in stepping into the life of a modern young woman in Ireland.

 Born and raised in Cork, Ireland, author Caroline O’Donoghue now calls London home.
 Speaking about her hometown in an interview, she says, “Cork is goth. … It was like that when I was growing up, and it’s like that now.”